 Let’s take the example of a slogan that captures the defining personality of your brand.
 This slogan is in English, and it does its job beautifully in the English-speaking world.
 Cut to India, wherein you want to target a few specific states (considering the nature of your product), one of these being Tamil Nadu.
 In this particular case, it is imperative that you translate this slogan into Tamil, and it shouldn’t just be a literal translation.
 It needs to have a cultural and colloquial flourish, to make an impact.

 A huge factor that decides business success is the trust people have in your products and services.
 The trust factor can be built only if your target audience understands what your business is all about, the benefits its products and services bring to the table and the core USP.
 This can be best be conveyed in the local language, to ensure that your audience has total clarity on the subject of your products and services and there is no confusion in their minds.

 So, the question is – are brands localising for regional Indian markets?
 The simple and emphatic answer is, yes.

 Here are a few examples of brands subscribing to the power of localisation to woo consumers:

 Here’s its interface in Telugu:

-These are just some of the examples wherein, brands are focusing on localizing their messaging in regional Indian languages.
-As more and more brands start realizing the importance of localization, you are going to find more corporate material that will cater to local language demands.
+These are just some of the examples wherein, brands are focusing on localising their messaging in regional Indian languages.
+As more and more brands start realising the importance of localisation, you are going to find more corporate material that will cater to local language demands.

-You cannot ignore localization in Indian languages.
+You cannot ignore localisation in Indian languages.
 It’s all about exploiting an opportunity.
 You know the regional Indian population expects content in their language and can consume it comfortably and in a manner that makes more of an impact on their minds.
-So why wouldn’t you want to localize your business content?
+So why wouldn’t you want to localise your business content?